 The term outsourcing is roughly correct if it is not at all concerned with in-sourcing.
 As this term suggests that a company will integrate a process, which was formerly done by a certain partner outside.
-Although this is relatively quite uncommon, however, now the focus here will be to find manufacturers in China, or any other Asian countries.
+Although this is relatively quite uncommon, however, now the focus here will be to find manufacturers in China.

 It is no more a secret that many companies all over the world these days try to find China manufacturers for various products.
 China is particularly preferred because it can generate a big volume of products.

 Although few people may think that Chinese products have become so common due to the availability of cheap priced labour, however, there is much more to it besides cheap labour.
 China has turned into a powerhouse of manufacturing in the world also due to its strong business ecosystem.

 Also, their currency practices are competitive and the duty or tax structures quite are flexible, which is also another reason why you can see so many different products are manufactured in China.

 Besides that, China has also developed many networked suppliers, manufacturers of parts, and distributors and as a result, it has become more affordable and efficient to manufacture any products in China.